tif-calin/tags-not-cats/README.md

 ### Contribute

-Help make Fluent Reader better by reporting bugs or opening feature requests through [GitHub issues](https://github.com/yang991178/fluent-reader/issues).
+Help make TNCR Reader better by reporting bugs or opening feature requests through [GitHub issues](https://github.com/yang991178/fluent-reader/issues).

 You can also help internationalize the app by providing [translations into additional languages](https://github.com/yang991178/fluent-reader/tree/master/src/scripts/i18n).
 Refer to the repo of [react-intl-universal](https://github.com/alibaba/react-intl-universal) to get started on internationalization.